NomicFoundation/hardhat/docs/guides/vscode-tests.md

 npm install --save-dev mocha
 ```

-Then, a file named `.mocharc.json` in your project's root directory with the following contents:
+Then, create a file named `.mocharc.json` in your project's root directory with the following contents:

 ```json
 {